 We strive to enrich our community by attracting, supporting, and retaining students, faculty, and staff from diverse backgrounds and perspectives who bring a variety of talents, passions, and worldviews.
 Davidson adheres to strict non-discrimination policies and is a place where those who live, work, and study see difference as an opportunity to learn about themselves, each other, and the larger world.
 The college is committed to fostering humane instincts and disciplined and creative minds for lives of leadership and service after Davidson.

 Students have opportunities to explore the complexities of an increasingly interconnected world through academic coursework.
-Each student must fulfill a cultural diversity requirement by taking a course designated by the faculty as having a significant component or focus directed at the cultural experience of a group differing from that of the dominant culture of the United States or Europe.
+Each student must fulfill a Justice, Equality, and Community course requirement by choosing from a wide array of courses that address justice and equality as they appear in various communities and that focus on methods that have been used to foster awareness of or to remedy inequalities and injustice.
+Students must also fulfill a cultural diversity requirement by taking a course designated by the faculty as having a significant component or focus directed at the cultural experience of a group differing from that of the dominant culture of the United States or Europe.
 The foreign-language requirement ensures students reach an acceptable intermediate proficiency in a second language.
 Learn more about all academic programs.

 Students closely connect to their own cultural and ethnic backgrounds, as well as to the backgrounds of the students around them, through a vast array of cultural clubs, organizations, and leadership opportunities.
 Opened in 2010, Davidson's Multicultural House, renamed the Spencer-Weinstein Center for Community and Justice in 2016, provides a space where students of all backgrounds meet and engage in various learning opportunities presented by faculty, staff, and student groups.
 Learn more about multicultural life at Davidson.